 This hotel offers luxury at an affordable price.
 From the pool and terrace on the roof you can enjoy the beautiful view over the city.
 The hotel is located near the Phra Arthit pier and a short walk from Rambuttri Road.
 The rooms are fully equipped and very comfortable.
 The neat bathrooms all have a whirlpool bath.

 Isn’t there any music on Rambuttri?
 Sure there is, but much less present!
 The music you hear comes from the many restaurants or live performances.
 But really partying on the streets like Khao San you don’t see easily.
 It’s mainly about good food, drinks, shopping and strolling around.
 Having a drink and seeing the whole world passing by is a popular activity on Rambuttri Road.
 If you get tired of it you can buy a nice snack at one of the many stalls or take a (foot) massage at one of the many massage parlours.
 Remarkably, Rambuttri still has a lot of greenery and trees.
 You even see squirrels regularly.
 The trees are often decorated with lights.
 But even where there are no trees, you see a lot of atmospheric lighting throughout the street, which creates a cozy atmosphere as soon as the sun goes down.

-Nice restaurants on Rambuttri Road
+Nice restaurants on or near Rambuttri Road

 Delicious authentic Thai food, choice from a wide range of Thai curries, including the delicious massaman curry.
 You can compose your own dish. for example: Rice with 1 curry 35 baht, rice with 2 curries 45 baht.
 It’s nice and crowded and the locals eat here too, then you know it’s all right!